 Janet B. Milstein is an actor, award-winning acting instructor, private acting coach, best-selling author, series editor, and filmmaker.
-She has published fourteen books for actors, written/co-written screenplays and plays, directed and produced both theater and film, and cast numerous projects.
+She has published sixteen books for actors, written/co-written screenplays and plays, directed and produced both theater and film, and cast numerous projects.

 Janet received her MFA in Acting from SUNY Binghamton in New York and her BA in Theatre with Distinction from the University of Delaware.
 She has performed in plays and films in New York, Chicago, Atlanta, Milwaukee and more.
 In addition, Janet has been teaching acting privately, at studios and schools, and in workshops around the country for the past 16 years.